What is Parkinson’s Disease?

 TruStem Cell Therapy utilizes a patient’s own stem cells during the course of treatment.
-These cells are isolated from the patient’s fat, also known as adipose tissue.
+These cells are isolated from the patient’s bone marrow, also known as bone marrow aspirate.
 This method offers a range of benefits including:

 - Providing stem cells with the potential to differentiate into many cell types such as bone cells, muscle cells, cartilage cells and most importantly, neurons, the type of brain cell damaged by Parkinson’s disease

-- Adipose tissue offers the most plentiful stem cell depot in the body
+- Bone marrow stem cells offer one of the most plentiful stem cell sources in the body

-- Adipose stem cells have strong immunomodulatory functionality, affording the ability to quell damaging inflammatory processes
+- Bone marrow stem cells have strong immunomodulatory functionality, affording the ability to quell damaging inflammatory processes

-- A treatment that uses an individual’s own stem cells which poses little to no risk to the patient’s health compared with non-autologous sources
+- A treatment that uses an individual’s own stem cells, which is minimally manipulated poses little to no risk to the patient’s health compared with non-autologous sources

 People who suffer from Parkinson’s know the life-altering effects of its symptoms all too well.
 If you have Parkinson’s disease, or care for someone who does, it’s important to keep in mind that there are currently no therapies that cure the disease.
 Treatments such as TruStem Cell Therapy, however, have the potential to improve the patient’s quality of life, reduce symptoms and possibly slow the progression of the disease.